Graham Hill: Racing career

 Hill set up his own team in 1973: Embassy Hill with sponsorship from Imperial Tobacco.
 The team used chassis from Shadow and Lola before evolving the Lola into its own design in 1975.
 After failing to qualify for the 1975 Monaco Grand Prix, where he had won five times, Hill retired from driving to concentrate on running the team and supporting his protege Tony Brise.

-Along with Stirling Moss, Hill put his name to and supported the Grand Prix Midget Championship, which started in 1975, with the aim of bringing low cost motor sport to people who wanted to try a new career.
+Along with Stirling Moss, Hill put his name to and supported the Grand Prix Midget Championship, which started in 1975, with the aim of bringing low cost motorsport to people who wanted to try a new career.

 Hill's record of 176 Grand Prix starts remained in place for over a decade until being equalled by Jacques Laffite.

 Family

 Hill married Bette in 1955; because Hill had spent all his money on his racing career, she paid for the wedding.
 They had two daughters, Brigitte and Samantha, and a son, Damon, who himself later became Formula One World Champion – the first son of a former world champion to emulate his father.

 The family lived in Mill Hill during the 1960s.
 The house now features an English Heritage blue plaque.
 During the early 1970s, Hill moved to Lyndhurst House in Shenley in Hertfordshire.
 The house is now owned by musician Jeff Wayne.
 Well known for throwing extravagant parties at his houses to which most of the Grand Prix paddock and other famous guests attended, Hill was universally popular.